aberner6/sceneK/README.md

 <br>What makes people **engage** with one another?
 What tools do they use during their engagement?
 <br>How can you incite story-sharing, storytelling as a prompt for dialogue?
 What tools do you need to help?

-- Go: understanding dialogue (3 hrs)
-  - Observe instances of people engaging in dialogue, especially sharing stories, in public space.<br>
-  - Create a diagram that explains the patterns you observe.<br>
-  - Consider some of the different distinctions that may be present:
-    - Are the people in a dialogue with others or themselves (an inner dialogue)?
-Do they know one another or are they strangers?
-    - Where do you observe the dialogue?
-What do you notice about the constraints of that environment that may guide the potential for engagement?
-    - How long and how deep is the dialogue?
-What made one party or the other engage for longer or exit earlier?
-  - Isolate one observation that you can use as a jumping point for a design intervention.
 - Read: to prepare for interview (30 min)
   - Skim [Design methods](http://www.designkit.org/methods), by IDEO
   - Notes on [<kbd>interviewing</kbd>](http://www.designkit.org/methods/2)